 As of writing this article, I could not spot the setting on the updated Google app on my Samsung Galaxy S20 Ultra.
 However, my iPhone 12 already has the option since Google rolled it out to its iOS app months ago.

-Meanwhile, Google also lets you batch-clear your search history for the last three, 18, or 36 months through its auto-delete option.
+There are multiple alternatives for deleting your search history as well.
+Google also lets you batch-clear your search history for the last three, 18, or 36 months through its auto-delete option.
 Alternatively, you can delete the search history from your Google app for a specific period, day, or activity range.

 What do you think of Google’s 15-minute search history deletion option?
 Do you think that’s enough time for a one-tap history clearing feature, or should Google extend it?
 Take our poll below and let us know your thoughts in the comments section.